-There are three main routes for placing the sling: the retro-pubic route, the transobturator route, and the "single incision" or "minisling".
-There is no clear advantage of one over the other, except for some women with severe stress incontinence where the retro-pubic route appears to be more successful.
-Minislings are still in the initial phases of investigation.
-Although they are less invasive than the other methods they may not be quite as effective in controlling stress incontinence in the longer term, or in women with severe incontinence.
+There are three main routes for placing the sling: the retropubic route, the transobturator route, and the "single incision" or "minisling."
+There is no clear advantage of one over the other.
+In some women with severe stress incontinence the retropubic route appears to be more successful.
+Mini-slings are less invasive than the other methods but are not quite as effective in controlling stress incontinence in the longer term or in women with severe incontinence.